BhavyaSParmar/iHeal-Support_For_All_Moments/README.md

 ## **Project: iHeal – Support for All Moments**

 ### **Project Overview**

-The **iHeal** project is a wellness app designed to provide emotional and mental support to individuals during challenging moments.
+**iHeal** project is a wellness app designed to provide emotional and mental support to individuals during challenging moments.
 Its core mission is to foster a supportive environment where users can seek personalized care from trained wellness consultants.
 By focusing on a user-friendly design and thoughtful features, iHeal aims to promote mental well-being and overall personal growth.

 The project covers the entire development lifecycle, including conceptualization, UI/UX design, prototyping, and feature implementation.
 Emphasizing human connection, iHeal offers personalized chat support, wellness workshops, and insightful resources tailored to user needs.